McDonagh sisters' filming locations

-There was also Tamarama Beach, where they filmed some of what survives of Those Who Love, and the Ambassadors Café, in the basement of Sydney’s Strand Arcade, for which they filmed a hotel dining-room sequence for The Cheaters.
+There was also Tamarama Beach, where they filmed some of what survives of Those Who Love, and the Palm Court of the Ambassadors Café, in the basement of Sydney’s Strand Arcade, for which they filmed a hotel dining-room sequence for The Cheaters.

 Do you know these locations?

 But there were other places that I didn’t ask Paulette about.
-Among them were a palatial ballroom where the masked ball in The Far Paradise was filmed, and two locations in The Cheaters – an idyllic bushland weir that the film’s lovers drive past on their way to a picnic, and a large, white-painted country or outer-suburban hotel.
+Among them were a palatial ballroom where the masked ball in The Far Paradise was filmed.

 These images from The Far Paradise feature the ballroom used for the masked ball sequence:

-If you have any information that might help the NFSA identify these locations, please leave a comment below.
+If you have any information that might help the NFSA identify these locations, please email email@example.com.

 Read about the McDonagh sisters and Drummoyne House on the Drummoyne Sailing Club blog and find out more about about their filmmaking via the 'More to explore' links below.